Factors Affecting Real Estate Attorney Fees in Texas

 A skilled real estate attorney might lower closing costs by identifying unnecessary fees and negotiating better terms.
 They ensure accurate closing documents, helping avoid costly disputes later.

-What role does a closing attorney play in context to escrow and title services in Texas?
+What role does a closing attorney play in the context of escrow and title services in Texas?

 A closing attorney works with the escrow company to ensure the title is free of liens or disputes before the transfer.
 They review and manage closing documents, safeguarding both buyer and seller rights.